jinnycho/jinnycho-blog/src/writings/books/psychology/courageToBeDisliked.md

 > For me, it was more convenient not to repair my relationship with my father.
 I could use having a father like that as an excuse for why my own life wasn't going well.

 This part also resonates with me.
 During a recent trip to Berlin with Charles, I found myself feeling less attractive compared to other girls on the street.
-However, I later realized that my insecurities were likely stemming from anxiety and nervousness in the new environment, leading me to degrade my own appearance as an excuse.
+However, I later realized that my insecurities likely stemmed from anxiety and nervousness in the new environment, causing me to degrade my own appearance as an excuse to avoid the new city.

-Equally interestingly, this unhealthy mindset revived my hierarchical and competitive tendencies that I'm accustomed to, causing some troubles during the trip.
-I appreciate the opportunity to reacquaint myself with Adlerian psychology and recognize that such self-degrading mindset is not in line with the healthy person I aspire to be.
+Equally interestingly, this unhealthy mindset revived my hierarchical and competitive tendencies that I had tried not to have, causing some troubles during the trip.
+I appreciate the opportunity to acquaint myself with Adlerian psychology and recognize that such self-degrading mindset is not in line with the healthy person I aspire to be.

 ### 5. All Problems are Interpersonal Problems
 > It's basically impossible to not get hurt in your relations with other people.